Curricula

 The Entering Research conceptual framework, curriculum and assessment resources available through CIMER were developed at the Wisconsin Institute for Science Education and Community Engagement (WISCIENCE).
 Please visit the WISCIENCE website external link for the most up-to-date information.

 The second edition of the Entering Research curriculum (Branchaw, Butz, and Smith, 2020) is a collection of nearly 100 evidence-based activities for undergraduate and graduate research trainees that can be mixed and matched to create new customized curricula.
 Alternatively, individual Entering Research activities can be integrated as needed into existing curricula for research training programs and courses.
 The curricular activities are designed to create inclusive learning communities that structure the research experience, clarify behavioral and performance expectations, and develop the social and cultural capital trainees need to successfully navigate the research environment.
-Each activity is aligned to the Entering Research conceptual framework and contains trainee materials and detailed facilitator instructions to guide implementation.The curriculum was originally developed for use with trainees across science, technology, engineering, mathematics, and medical (STEMM) disciplines engaged in team-based research, and has since been adapted for use with students conducting individualistic research across all disciplines as well.
+Each activity is aligned to the Entering Research conceptual framework and contains trainee materials and detailed facilitator instructions to guide implementation.The curriculum was originally developed for use with trainees across science, technology, engineering, mathematics, and medical (STEMM) disciplines engaged in team-based research, and has since been updated and aligned with the Comprehensive Researcher Development Framework (Branchaw, Butz, and Ayoob 2025) for use with developing researchers across disciplines.

 Themes and Concepts: